Free investment calculators — no signup required

 These are often confused but are fundamentally different:

+When comparing averaging down vs dollar-cost averaging for long-term investors, the right choice depends on what you own.
 For index funds, DCA is better — no analysis needed, and the diversification prevents any single stock failure.
+You can model a steady monthly plan with our SIP Calculator.
 For individual stocks, selective averaging down with fundamental conviction is appropriate.
 See our guide: Averaging Down vs DCA: Which Strategy Wins?

 When to Average Down